mattwaler/mattwaler.com/src/blog/multi-user-homebrew.md

 ## The Solution: Ask Firmly with Shell Scripts

-The best solution I've been able to come up with is to create a zsh function that rewrites the permissions of the homebrew directory, and run that *before* doing anything else, or append it to other functions!
+The best solution I've been able to come up with is to create a zsh function that rewrites the permissions of the homebrew directory, and run that *before* doing anything else.

 Something like this: